rchiechi/fipshift/README.md

 `shout-fip.py` uses python-shout to start a Shoutcast mp3 server, but is really flaky.

-`ices-fip.py` launches ices2 and streams to an icecast2 server, but it only streams ogg/vorbis.
+`ices-fip.py` launches ices2 and sends an mp3 stream to an icecast2 server.

 # requirements